Information for locals about Lopez Canyon found at the Community page.

 Seal of Testing Assurance

 The Bureau of Sanitation strives to provide the highest quality compost and adhere to standards adopted by the compost industry.
-Learn more about the Seal of Testing Assurance for our horse manure compost and Griffith Park compost at san.lacity.org/srpcd/sta_info.htm.
-Copies of the most current quarterly program STA data sheets can be obtained here.
+Learn more about the Seal of Testing Assurance for our Green Giveaway, horse manure compost and Griffith Park compost at san.lacity.org/srpcd/sta_info.htm.
+Copies of the most current quarterly program STA data sheets for horse manure compost can be obtained here.
+Copies of the most current bi-monthly program STA data sheets for Green Giveaway can be obtained here.
 Instructions on the recommended use of the STA compost products produced by the City, at Lopez Canyon, are found here.

 The Process at the Lopez Canyon Environmental Center